 Diversity is so important when working on your brand identity, especially in the wellness industry.
 Acknowledge that there has been a gap in offering services to a diverse audience, you can change that!
 You are there to encourage and promote the idea that skinny does not mean healthy.
 It’s normal that bodies are all built differently, and that one is not better than the other.
 Wellness is work on the inside and the outside and you can not compare one client’s wellness journey to another’s.

-Branding yourself is essential to create a lasting impression on clients, keep them engaged and add value.
-How you present yourself to the world will play a role in making you stand out in the wellness industry, and by applying these tips you have a head start.
-If you would like a hand or more information in actually implementing these tips or just getting started, we are always here so feel free to give us a shout!
+Branding yourself is essential to create a lasting impression on clients, keeping them engaged, and adding value.
+How you present yourself to the world will make you stand out in the wellness industry, and by applying these tips, you have a head start.